SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis-reformed-wesleyan.markdown

 <a name="distinctives" href="#contents" style="font-size:2.1em;">II.
 Distinctives of Moderate Arminianism</a>

 - Total Depravity (Reformed)
-- Conditional Election (Wesleyan / Armin.)
+- Conditional Election (Arminian)
-- Unlimited Atonement (Moderately Reformed or Arm.)
+- Unlimited Atonement (Arminian / Moderately Reformed)
 - Resistible Grace (Arminian)
-- Perseverance of The Saints (Modified)
+- Perseverance of The Saints (Modified Reformed)
     - Progressive Sanctification (Reformed)

 > Reformed Arminians reject the idea, found in traditional Wesleyanism, that falling into sin will cause one to fall from grace until repentance restores the sinner back to a state of grace.
 In other words, according to Reformed Arminianism, a believer cannot fall out of salvation, but he can willingly forfeit it, and once he apostatizes, he is **lost forever**. &mdash; [GotQuestions.org](https://www.gotquestions.org/Reformed-Arminianism.html)